manvirag/tech_learning_tinkering/hld/template/hld.md

   - Discuss about non functional requirements. ( latency, availability, scalability, consistency,etc.).
   - Ask if they have any specific non functional requirements.
   - Cap theorem in distributed system.
-### 1.3 Estimations: (ask -> let me know if you are not interested in this part, may be later on or at time of design we can come on this. )
+### 1.3 Estimations: (ask -> let me know if you are not interested in this part, may be later on or at time of design we can come on this.
+Even they say not much invest time in calculations . )
   - Come on to esitmations.
   - ask about the DAU.
   - find the read qps.